Poets

 Jo Waterworth

 Jo Waterworth lives in Glastonbury and is regularly involved in local poetry events and readings.
-She performs with the trio 'Strange Sisters', whose collection on climate change and transition is still available for bookings and in booklet form.
+She performs with the trio ‘Strange Sisters’, whose collection on climate change and transition is still available for bookings and in booklet form.
 Jo has been published in a number of small press magazines and has won prizes in poetry competitions.
-She runs courses in Glastonbury called Poetry for Personal Growth, and a monthly Poetry Workshop at the Library of Avalon.
-She gets excited about accessible modern poetry.

 Jane Williams